-Cigarette and drugstore beetles are two closely related species of small, reddish brown beetles that are moderately common pests in Iowa homes.
-The cigarette beetle was at one time a very important pest of the tobacco industry and got it's named from the damage it did to stored tobacco.
+Cigarette and drugstore beetles are two closely related species of small, reddish-brown beetles that are moderately common pests in Iowa homes.
+The cigarette beetle was at one time a very important pest of the tobacco industry and got its name from the damage it did to stored tobacco.
 The drugstore beetle gained its name because it was frequently found feeding on drugs in pharmacies many years ago.

 Management of cigarette and drugstore beetles